 Khuon Narin, 20, was misidentified as one of the thieves and was shot in the leg while driving a motorbike with a friend along National Road 7, Suong city police chief Leang Eng said yesterday.

 “Police shot them because they were tracking a group of thieves reportedly taking that route on two motorbikes.
 The driver of the motorbike ahead of [Mr Narin] shot a policeman in the leg….
 That is why we shot,” Mr Eng said, adding that no action will be taken against the officer who opened fire.

 “It was a mistake,” he said.

-After Mr Narin was shot, traffic police and city police discovered he lived in Tbong Khmum district’s Chup commune, but the thieves were from Ponhea Krek district, Mr Eng said.
-Confusion over the brand of motorbike, the direction in which it was going and timing led police to open fire on the wrong person, he added.
+After Mr Narin was shot, traffic police and city police discovered he lived in Tbong Khmum district’s Chup commune but the thieves were from Ponhea Krek district, Mr Eng said.
+Confusion over the brand of motorbike, the direction it was going and timing led to police opening fire on the wrong person, he added.

 Sann Visal, who was traveling on the motorcycle with Mr Narin at the time of the shooting, said that they were not given any signal to stop before being fired on by police.

 “We did not see a barricade, lights or anything,” Mr Visal said.